whuang288alex/video_feature_extraction/README.md

 ## Acknowledgement

-This directory is built on top of the <a href = "https://github.com/facebookresearch/Ego4d"> Ego4d<a> directory
+This directory is built on top of the <a href = "https://github.com/facebookresearch/Ego4d"> Ego4d<a> directory.